“ The Forest is a state of Mind.” Gaston Bachelard

-The territory I chose to portray is the forest of Fontainebleau, located 60km at the south of Paris.
-The latter has become over the years a familiar environment, a place to which I became intimately attached, for the house in which I grew up stood at the edge of this very forest.
-As a child, these woods were my playground, the land of many adventures and extraordinary stories.
+The territory the artist has chosen to portray is the forest of Fontainebleau, located 60km at the south of Paris.
+The latter has become over the years a familiar environment, a place to which she became intimately attached, for the house in which she grew up stood at the edge of this very forest.
+As a child, these woods were her playground, the land of many adventures and extraordinary stories.
 As a teenager, they became a place of freedom and escapism away from parental authority.
-As for today, they are a space for introspection and peacefulness.
+Today, they are a space for introspection and peacefulness.

 The series starts as a wander into the woods and slowly turns into a journey of initiation and emancipation.
 Carried by playing and daydreaming, begins a quest for identity, scattered with obstacles, singular rituals and secret hideaways.